-This Birkin is a sport of the Rojo Congo, a red leafed plant that seems to be a great plant for my Wish List also.
+This Birkin is a sport of the Rojo Congo, a red-leafed plant that seems to be a great plant for my Wish List also.
 It appears that these plants are now being grown from Tissue Cultures.
-I don’t fully understand this, but now that Birkins are grown that way, the price is lower and allows me to get one.
+I don’t fully understand this, but now that Birkins has grown that way, the price is lower and allows me to get one.

 The Birkin likes bright indirect light and wants to be left to dry out between watering periods.
 She likes to have her soil hold a bit of moisture but needs water to drain well through the soil.
 She does NOT like wet feet.